MicrosoftDocs/azure-dev-docs/articles/terraform/getting-started-windows.md

     $PSVersionTable.PSVersion
     ```

-2. Follow the instructions in the article, [Installing PowerShell on Windows](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7) to install the latest version of PowerShell.
+1. Follow the instructions in the article, [Installing PowerShell on Windows](https://docs.microsoft.com/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-7) to install the latest version of PowerShell.

-3. This article uses the [Azure PowerShell Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az).
+1. This article uses the [Azure PowerShell Az module](https://docs.microsoft.com/powershell/azure/new-azureps-module-az).
 Follow the instructions in the article, [Install Azure CLI on Windows](/cli/azure/install-azure-cli-windows?view=azure-cli-latest).

+1. Open an instance of the version of PowerShell that you just installed.

 ## Log into Azure